nus-cs2103-AY2122S1/ip/docs/README.md

 # User Guide

-Duke is a desktop app for managing tasks using  a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, Duke will help you organise your tasks quicker than traditional GUI apps.
+Duck is a desktop app for managing tasks using  a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, Duck will help you organise your tasks quicker than traditional GUI apps.

 ## Quick Start